-Another contribution of this study is that we addressed the progressivity effects of tax rates and base from the various perspectives of tax progressive measures and pretax income definition.
-To attain consistent estimates of such measures, as stated above, we employed several progressivity measures and rectified these indices to take into account rerankings in the income distribution.
-In addition, to deal with variations in income distribution over time, which are likely to result in a false measurement of progressivity, we applied the fixed income approach, in which pretax income is fixed at the base year, to our household income data.
-From the perspective of longitudinal comparisons of the redistributive effects, we employed several base years for pretax incomes in the fixed income approach.
-The T-C method is also implemented to improve the robustness of results.
+Another contribution of this study is that we addressed progressivity effects of tax rates and base from the various perspectives of tax progressive measures and income distribution.
+To attain consistent estimates of such measures, as stated above we employed progressivity measures and rectified the inequality indices to take into account rerankings in income distribution.
+In addition, to deal with variations in income distribution over time, which are likely to result in a false measurement of progressivity, we used the fixed income approach.
+In this approach pretax income is fixed at the base year the transplant-and-compare method is carried out to improve the robustness of results.
+In relation to longitudinal comparisons, in particular, the inclusion of several base years of pretax incomes in the fixed income approach has significant effects on the assessment of redistributive measures.

-We obtained the following three main findings.
-First, the redistributive effects of Japanese personal income tax declined between 1984 and 2009.
-Some empirical studies found that the redistributive effects of personal income tax did not change after tax reforms in the 1980s and 1990s in OECD countries, including Sweden, the UK, and the US (Bishop et al., 1997; Kasten et al., 1994), but others stated that they did decrease after the tax changes in the 1990s and 2000s in Norway (Lambert and Thoresen, 2009; Thoresen, 2004; Thorensen et al., 2011).
-Japanese income tax reforms in the 1980s-2000s led to lower redistributive effects on personal income taxes.
+We obtained three main findings from our review of the literature.
+First, the redistributive effects of the Japanese personal income tax declined between 1984 and 2009.
+Empirical researchers found that the redistributive effects of personal income tax did not change after tax reforms in the 1980s and 1990s in OECD countries including Sweden, the UK, and the US (Bishop et al., 1997; Kasten et al., 1994), but they did decrease after the tax changes in the 1990s and 2000s in Norway (Lambert & Thoresen, 2009; Thoresen, 2004; Thorensen et al., 2011).
+In contrast, Japanese income tax reforms in the 1980s-2000s led to there being fewer redistributive effects on personal income taxes.

-Second, reductions in tax rates and in tax base arising from income tax reforms gave rise to greater redistributive effects of income tax rates and lower redistributive effects of tax base.
+Second, the reduction in tax rates and increase in tax base resulting from income tax reform gave rise to greater redistributive effects of income tax rates and lower redistributive effects of tax base.
 The reduced redistributive effects from changes in tax base are in line with the logic that a uniform tax base reduction for all taxpayers is associated with less progressivity.
-It is, however, a surprising result that during the periods 1984-1989 and 1994-2004, the redistributive effects of tax rates increased, despite the lower marginal tax rates for each income bracket resulting from the income tax reforms.
-This result can be attributed, in part, to the measurement of the equalizing effects of tax rates.
-As the effects are computed by comparing inequality measures of taxable income and posttax income, they rely on changes in tax base as well.
-Thus, the declining tax bases brought about more unequal taxable income distribution, with the redistributive effects of tax rates being more progressive.
-It can be inferred from this result that when assessing the progressive impacts of tax reforms in terms of tax rates and tax base using the Gini-based inequality measures, changes in tax base as well as those in tax rates influence progressivity.
-In addition, the regressive impacts of tax reforms are weakened by smaller marginal tax rates for low-income earners after the tax reforms and the less progressive property of income tax for high-income earners before the tax reforms, in the periods from 1984-1989 and 1994-1999.
+It is, however, a surprising result that during the periods 1984-1989 and 1994-2004, the redistributive effects of tax rates increased despite the lower marginal tax rates for each income bracket resulting from the income tax reforms.
+This result is primarily attributable to the equalizing effects of tax rates, which rely on changes in tax base and are computed by comparing inequality measures of taxable income and posttax income.
+The declining tax bases brought about more unequal taxable income distribution, with the redistributive effects of tax rates being more progressive.
+When assessing the progressive impacts of tax reforms in terms of tax rates and tax base using the Gini-based inequality measures, it should be noted that changes in tax base as well as those in tax rates influence progressivity.
+In addition, smaller marginal tax rates for low taxpayers after the tax reforms and a somewhat less progressive property in high income taxpayers before the tax reforms in the periods 1984-1989 and 1994-1999 weakened the regressive impacts of the tax reforms.